CPrescher/angular-electron-material-plotly/README.md

 # Introduction

-Bootstrap and package your project with Angular 9 and Electron 8 (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 9, Electron 8 and Angular Materials (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Based on the [angular-electron](https://github.com/maximegris/angular-electron) repository of Maxime Gris.

-Currently runs with:
+Currently, runs with:

 - Angular v9.1.1
 - Electron v8.2.1